RobMaule/robmaule.github.io/_posts/2020-10-28-Adventures-of-Throlr-2.md

 Now that two strong enemies are fighting together against the hero, they have the advantage.
 The orc axe swings downward toward Throlr's skull, but is parried at the last moment.
 Then the sword, slashes in and does indeed catch the muscled fighter in the side.
 Throlr grunts, not wanting to show his pain, but it is severe.
 He doubles over and falls to the floor, his two-handed sword clattering next to him.
 His vision starts to blur, but he can make out the orcs unchaining their captive and dragging her out the damaged door to the torture room.

-Throlr is barely awareof what is going on, but he manages to reach into the pouch at his waist and grab ahold of his totem.
+Throlr is barely aware of what is going on, but he manages to reach into the pouch at his waist and grab ahold of his totem.

 <div class="bluebox">
 What is his totem?<br/>
 A) Lion for strength or B) Snake for healing - B
 </div>

 His fingers find the snakeskin and he grips it tightly, his lips silently moving, chanting.
 Suddenly, what was just a tattoo of a snake on his back starts to glow brightly.
 The inked serpent lends it mystical energies to the steadfast warrior, mending the wound and bringing clarity back to his mind.
-Drawing upon the totem and the tattoo will take its toll on him, but for now he is rejuvanated.
+Drawing upon the totem and the tattoo will take its toll on him, but for now he is rejuvenated.
 Throlr stands, picking up The Untamed.
 The sword sports the thin line of blood from his first attack on the orcs.
 It too, gives Throlr strength.
 He starts walking to follow the orcs and prisoner.
 The fighting is not yet finished.